Table of Contents

 The way a user navigates your identity ecosystem matters much less in internal scenarios; if they get where they need to go (and only where they’re allowed), that’s good enough.
 But with customers whose identity journeys can make or break experiences, it’s crucial to understand where drop-offs occur, which auth methods result in more conversions, and what their preferences are even before they sign up for an account.

 In an internal context paired with IAM, features like anonymous user tracking and verified guest checkout simply aren’t a factor.
 These are tools you simply wouldn’t need under any circumstances, but for B2C companies, they can be pivotal business enablers.
-Similarly, A/B testing identity flows, drawing out actionable insights with data, and refining journeys for better revenue—only a CIAM solution is specialized enough to offer these critical conversion optimizers.
+CIAM platforms are better suited to customer-facing identity optimization, including A/B testing and refining signup and login flows to reduce drop-off.

 Size vs. scale